 Please note that the service relies upon the continuous payment of monthly fees.
 We will not be under any obligation to provide any part of our service if fees are not paid to us on time or if any payments are missed.
 If fees become overdue we reserve the right to suspend or limit your access to the service until the balance is paid.
 Aegis Accounting cannot be held liable for any fines incurred resulting from suspension of our services and in such a situation all our obligations under these terms of engagement are suspended.

 Additional charges may apply for activities that fall outside the service.
 Any work in addition to our regular subscription services will be quoted and invoiced separately.
-Our payment terms for such work will be 50% in advance and 50% when the work is complete, this will coincide with our providing final accounts for your approval.

-You can close your account with us at any time by giving us 30 days notice and putting this in writing to email@example.com.
+You can close your account with us at any time by giving us 30 days notice and putting this in writing to [email protected].

 There will be no additional fees billed after the 30 days cancellation period has expired, no refund will be made for fees already billed and paid and no further work will be undertaken on your behalf.